icub-tech-iit/ergocub-gazebo-simulations/README.md

 ./hold_box.sh
 ```

 This experiment creates a StickBot in `gazebo` with its hands open.
-Then, a box spawns on top and the robot holds it. `yarpscopes` show the forces and torques that are experienced by both arms:
+Then, a box spawns on top and the robot holds it:

 https://user-images.githubusercontent.com/31577366/132519425-fcfe1ce4-3acd-40fd-a878-298949b28ecb.mp4